GloriaGio/vqa-stm32mp2/README.md

 # Visual Question Answering (VQA) on Edge Devices

+## 1. Introduction

-This repository provides a hands-on tutorial, implemented in **Keras**, on how to design and train **Visual Question Answering (VQA)** models for **resource-constrained edge devices**, specifically the **STM32MP2 platform**.
+This repository provides a hands-on tutorial, on how to design and train **Visual Question Answering (VQA)** models for **resource-constrained edge devices**, specifically the **STM32MP2 platform**.
+The code is written in **Python** and the models are implemented in **Keras**.
+By following this tutorial, you will obtain a fully trained VQA model that is optimized for the STM32MP2 platform and can leverage its NPU for efficient inference.

 The workflow includes:

 1. Model architecture design
 2. Dataset preparation and preprocessing
 3. Training with Knowledge Distillation (KD)
-4. Model deployment on STM32MP2
+4. Results and Deployment Analysis on STM32MP2

-**NOTE:**: 1. aggiungo tabella/e risultati 2. aggiungo risultati su STM32MP2 3. sistemo come usarlo (ad alto livello) 4. aggiungo dettagli su codice 5. scrivo qui in alto come è strutturato readme e dove trovo cosa
+This README is structured as follows:

+- **Tutorial** – overview of the model architectures, dataset preparation, and training procedure, providing all the necessary information to reproduce the VQA models adapted to STM32MP2.
+- **Usage** – instructions on how to install, train, and evaluate the models.
+- **Code Details** – overview of the repository structure and implementation.

 ---

+## 2. Tutorial: VQA on Edge Devices

-## 1. Model Architectures
+### 2.1 Model Architectures

 The implemented models are based on the architectures proposed by **Yu et al. (2017)**: